 ^{130.} The clearest way in which Kant determines whether a duty is perfect or imperfect involves the test of the Formula of Universal Law.
 A duty is perfect if it forbids acting on maxims which are impossible to conceive as universal laws.
 See G 4:421.
 A duty is imperfect if an action prescribed by it, though can be conceived as universal law of nature, cannot rationally be willed as such.
 In the Groundwork Kant writes: "Some actions are so constituted that their maxim cannot even be thought without contradiction as a universal law of nature, far less could one will that it should become such.
-In the case of others that inner impossibility is indeed not to be found, but it is still impossible to will that their

-(the duty not to commit suicide, the duty not to defile oneself from lust, and the duty not to stupefy oneself through food and drink), duties arising from our moral nature (the duty not to lie, the duty forbidding avarice, and the duty not to be servile) and the fundamental duty of conscience.131 Finally, as I mentioned earlier, we also have an imperfect duty of self-perfection.132
+In the case of others that inner impossibility is indeed not to be found, but it is still impossible to will that their maxim to be raised to the universality of law of nature because such a will would contradict itself.
+It is easy to see that from our animality (the duty not to commit suicide, the duty not to defile oneself from lust, and the duty not to stupefy oneself through food and drink), duties arising from our moral nature (the duty not to lie, the duty forbidding avarice, and the duty not to be servile) and the fundamental duty of conscience.131 Finally, as I mentioned earlier, we also have an imperfect duty of self-perfection.132